TobbyCZ/SeznamMap/README.md

 SeznamMap
 =========

-Display markers on map based on addresses.
+Display markers on Google (API v3) map based on addresses.

 How to use map
 =========